Brett Hodgson: Coaching career

 Hodgson left the Wolves at the end of the 2013 season to join both Hull F.C. and the Widnes Vikings as a coaching consultant for the season ahead.
 Hodgson also served as the kicking consultant for Sale Sharks Rugby Union Club.
 He was assistant coach at Widnes Vikings, as well as the head coach of the Widnes Vikings Academy Team.

 Hodgson returned to Wests Tigers for the 2018 season as an assistant coach and head coach for the feeder team, the Western Suburbs Magpies.
 He said, "It's great to be back.
 I'm still living out at Campbelltown which is where I grew up.
 I've always wanted to be a coach.
 When you get to your late 20s and it's potentially coming to an end, you look to that next stage in your life.
 I'm really enjoying it so far."

 On 25 November 2020, Hodgson was named as the new head coach of Hull F.C.
 Hodgson's reign at Hull F.C. got off to a good start as the club only lost once in their opening seven matches.
 However, the club ended the season winning only one game (against Hull Kingston Rovers) from the last nine fixtures to finish 8th on the table.

 In September 2022, Hodgson stepped down as head coach of Hull F.C. by mutual consent.
 The club finished ninth on the table and missed the playoffs for a second consecutive season.

 In March 2023, Hodgson joined Eddie Jones' Wallabies coaching team as Defensive Coach.
 This came after Hodgson had previously been hired by Jones in the same role with England's national rugby union team until Jones was sacked in late 2022.

 Personal life

-Hodgson and his wife Skye have two children; a daughter, Annaliese and a son, Christian.
+Hodgson and his wife Skye have two children; a daughter and a son.